komapijs/komapi/README.md

 [![Conventional Commits][conventional-commits-image]][conventional-commits-url]
 [![license][license-image]][license-url]

-Komapi is essentially Koa+typescript with some added sugar, which means that you can use any Koa compatible middleware and use the Koa documentation as reference.
-Even though it is recommended to follow the conventions defined in the framework, it is entirely possible to use this exactly as you would use Koa.
+Komapi is essentially [Koa][koa-url]+[typescript][typescript-url] with some added sugar, which means that you can use any [Koa][koa-url] compatible middleware and use the [Koa][koa-url] documentation as reference.
+Even though it is recommended to follow the conventions defined in the framework, it is entirely possible to use this exactly as you would use [Koa][koa-url].

 ## Usage
 - [Installation](#installation)